dpb587/dpb587.me/blog/_posts/2013-04-27-new-website-for-the-loopy-ewe.md

 ### New Stuff

-Although I disabled a number of things for later release and chatter, it's always fun to include a some completely new functionality...
+Although I disabled a number of things for later release and chatter, it's always fun to include some completely new functionality...